dennisXZX/Jumbo-notes/README.md

 1. Get into `JL` docker by using `gijoe enter jl`

-2. Checkout `origin/the_frontier` branch
+2. Checkout `origin/master` branch

 3. Open `JL` project in your editor

-4. Place your files into `jl/web/media/images/pub/yourComponent`
+4. Place your image files into `jl/web/media/images/pub/yourComponent`

 5. Commit your patch by running `git commit`